jz-clouddna/teched2025-XP264/exercises/ex4/README.md

 ## Summary

 You've now got an overview of SAP BTP Connectivity capabilities offered on Kyma as Kyma Modules, namely [**Connectivity Proxy**](https://help.sap.com/docs/CP_CONNECTIVITY/cca91383641e40ffbe03bdc78f00f681/8dd1690aa475477ab44624626f45524b.html) and [**Transparent Proxy**](https://help.sap.com/docs/CP_CONNECTIVITY/cca91383641e40ffbe03bdc78f00f681/1700cfe070704d2e80aa76de1033a6c4.html).
-Enablement and usage of these modules is fast and simple, however, during Day 2, you mau need to react as fast as possible to adapt the system, for example, to an exceptional situation of abnormally high usage load to the system, or changed overall system requirement.
+Enablement and usage of these modules is fast and simple, however, during Day-2, you mau need to react as fast as possible to adapt the system, for example, to an exceptional situation of abnormally high usage load to the system, or changed overall system requirement.
 The good news is that SAP has already prepared the modules for such cases.

 Continue to - [Exercise 5 - Configure Transparent Proxy Kyma Module ](../ex5/README.md)